-The components of the NSX Advanced Load Balancer, also known as Avi Load Balancer, include the control plane cluster, data plane VMs, virtual services, and IP address management.
+The components of the NSX Advanced Load Balancer, also known as Avi Load Balancer, include the Avi Controller cluster, Service Engines (data plane) VMs and the Avi Kubernetes Operator (AKO).

-The Avi Controller, also called the Controller, is responsible for provisioning service engines, coordinating resources across service engines, and aggregating service engine metrics and logging.
-The Controller provides a web interface, command-line interface, and API for user operation and programmatic integration.
+The Avi Controller, also called the Controller, interacts with the vCenter Server to automate the load balancing for the Tanzu Kubernetes clusters.
+It is responsible for provisioning service engines, coordinating resources across service engines, and aggregating service engine metrics and logging.
+The Controller provides a Web interface, command-line interface, and API for user operation and programmatic integration.

-The Controller is deployed standalone or in a redundant 3-node cluster for high-availability.
-Once you have deployed and configured the Controller VM as described here, see Deploying a Controller Cluster for details on how to set up the control plane cluster for HA.
+After you deploy and configure the Controller VM in vSphere, see Deploy a Controller Cluster for information on how to set up the control plane cluster for HA.

 The Avi Service Engine, also called the Service Engine, is the data plane virtual machine.
-A Service Engine VM is a load balancing endpoint.
 A Service Engine runs one or more virtual services.
 A Service Engine is managed by the controller.
 The controller provisions Service Engines to host virtual services.

-- One network interface connects to the Management network where it can connect to vCenter, ESXi, and Supervisor Clusters.
+vnic0of the VM, connects to the Management Network where it can connect to the Avi Controller.

-- The second interface connects to the Workload network where virtual services run.
+vnic1 - 8, connect to the Data Network where virtual services run.

+Avi Internal, which is created automatically, and reserved for future use.
 Each Service Engine can support up to 1000 virtual services.
-Scale out is dynamic depending on traffic load.

 The first Service Engine is created only after the first virtual service is configured.
 Any subsequent virtual services that are configured use the existing Service Engine.

-AVI comes with native IPAM and external IPAM provider support.
+AVI includes native IPAM and external IPAM provider support.
 In vSphere, AVI native IPAM is leveraged.

 The Avi Kubernetes operator (AKO) watches Kubernetes resources and communicates with the Controller to request the corresponding load balancing resources.